 This is especially important because 70% of YouTube watch time comes from mobile devices.
 That means your format needs to work well on smaller screens, even if you’re creating long-form content.

-YouTube supports multiple video formats, but the key is choosing the right one based on how your content will be consumed.
+Your YouTube channel supports several video formats, but the key is choosing the right one based on how your content will be consumed.

 Key formats to know